 The Plan's financial statements are prepared using the accrual basis of accounting.
 Employer and employee contributions are recognized as revenue in the period in which employee services are performed and expenses and refunds are recorded when the corresponding liabilities are incurred, regardless of when payment is made.
-Benefits are recorded when the payments are made.
+Benefits are due and payable in accordance with the benefit terms.